kaushallodd62/REST-API/README.md

 In this Project, I have used Node, Express and MongoDB to create a REST API that would support the four operations — GET, POST, PATCH and DELETE.

+1. GET — GET means to read the data.
+The function of this operation is to retrieve the data from the database and present it to the user.
+2. POST — POST, as the name suggests, is used to post/add new data to the database.
+It allows users to add new data to the database.
+3. PATCH — PATCH means to update the data already present in the database.
+4. DELETE — It is used to delete any existing data from the database.

 I have further tested the API using the application Postman.
 The test output screenshots can be found in the **Output Screenshots** Directory.

 ## Requirements/Set-up